 What a smart contract is

 A smart contract is a computer algorithm designed to help conclude an agreement, monitor fulfilment of a contract, and execute the obligations.
-Created in code, it is only executed on a blockchain, a distributed ledger controlled by a decentralized network of peer nodes.
+Created in code, it is only executed on a blockchain, a distributed ledger controlled by a decentralized network of P2P nodes.

 As you might have guessed, this process has nothing to do with conventional deals.
 You can’t use a smart contract to buy a car or secure the supply of a carload of wheat.
 But you are free to exchange one token for another without any intermediaries, or deposit a token at interest with a crypto bank.

-In the real world, contracts are concluded on paper or electronically, with the use of the digital signature.
+In the real world, contracts are concluded on paper or digitally, with the use of the digital signature.
 Contract fulfilment is monitored by the state, and disputes are resolved in court.
 There are some mentions on the web of people selling an apartment or another asset using a smart contract.
 But such information is nothing but deception.

 Like offline, where contracts are regulated by certain countries and jurisdictions, a smart contract is only valid on the network where it is written and deployed.